Turns out men DO make passes at girls in glasses!

 And then after we’ve covered as many tracks as we can make into Carl’s life, parentage, and sense of place, we’ll come back to Clara, whose own ancestry is going to take us on a truly epic journey.

-M’great-grandpapa, Carl Nicolas Eidenschink, was born in 1895 in Erie Township, in Becker County, Minnesota, to John Peter Eidenschink and Theresa Ann Winzerl.
-Carl was a first-generation American and one of TEN children born to my German immigrant great-great-grandparents John and Theresa Eidenschink (more on these two in the next chapter).
+Carl was a first-generation American and one of TEN children born to my German immigrant great-great-grandparents John and Thresea Eidenschink (more on these two in the next chapter):

 I know that Carl was a Private in the US Army in WWI, and I was able to track down his registration card thanks to a distant relative, but that’s pretty much the only info I could find about his time in the Great War.